‘Fairy Tail’ 524: Acnologia’s Relations, Natsu Vs. Zeref And August’s Attack

 — Nami (@Namionepice) February 26, 2017

 Amidst the dialogue, Cana’s anger against Zeref and August erupts, and she insists that the happiness of the Fairy Tail Guild is of prime importance.
 She adds that for the sake of the Guild, she won’t stop from protecting them against any enemy, be it Acnologia or Zeref.
-Having spoken, Cana unleashes “Third Great Fairy Magic”, also known as “Fairy Glitter”.
+Having spoken, Cana unleashes “Third Great Fairy Magic,” also known as “Fairy Glitter.”
 Although the spell causes devastation to the region, it doesn’t have any impact on August.

 FAIRY TAIL CHAP.
 524!